MANOJPATRA1991/Data-Structures-and-Algorithms-in-Python/Stacks/readme.md

 # Stack

 The stack abstract data type is defined by the following structure and operations.
-A stack is structured, as described above, as an ordered collection of items where items are added to and removed from the end called the “top.”
+A stack is structured as an ordered collection of items where items are added to and removed from the end called the “top.”
 Stacks are ordered **LIFO**.

 The stack operations are given below.

 1. `Stack()` creates a new stack that is empty.
 It needs no parameters and returns an empty stack.